-Why choose Coinbase?
+Why Choose Coinbase?

 In addition, Coinbase is always willing to work with their customers to make sure a solution can be found for almost every problem imaginable.
 They have gone to great lengths to prioritize user experience, staying true to their mission of making Bitcoin readily available to the masses.

-Brief history of Coinbase
+Brief History of Coinbase

-Getting Started at Coinbase
+Getting Started With Coinbase

 Coinbase will let you create an account from just about anywhere in the world; however, you can only buy bitcoin and other cryptocurrencies using local fiat currencies from select countries.
 These countries are:

-- United States (42 of 50 states)
+- United States (49 of 50 states)

 - United Kingdom (also including Gibraltar, Guernsey, Isle of Man, and Jersey)